Summer Savings!

 As the global market becomes more complex, proactively establishing a supply chain strategy is critical for any business that turns raw materials into finished goods.
 This includes industries such as manufacturing, retail, construction, and wholesale or distribution.

-1. Place buffers along the supply chain
+1. Place buffers along your supply chain

-• Time Buffer: Materials arrive before demand to protect an upstream or downstream process or delivery point.
+2. Time: Materials arrive before demand to protect an upstream or downstream process or delivery point.

-• Capacity Buffer: Leverage underutilized space like warehouses or production facilities.
+3. Capacity: Leverage underutilized space like warehouses or production facilities.

 2. Diversify your manufacturing and sourcing network